dmitrinesterenko/how-we-deploy/aws/README.md

     * Find your favorite rails project and perform `git clone git@github.com:dmitrinesterenko/how-much-brooklyn-can-you-buy.git .`
     * Errrr, fix errors, install git: ```yum install git```
         * Did you get an authenticity warning?
 Why?
-    * Note the below steps are only needed if you are cloning a private project.
+    * Note the below steps are only needed if you are cloning a private project in git or from enterprise git.
     * Open source and public projects do not need these steps.
         * Now you need to make a [trusted key SSH
         * key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) which we will place in git.xogrp.com for your account to allow you to clone here: